How to use antibiotics safely and effectively

 The risks of antibiotic misuse

 Since the symptoms of flu-like viruses are similar to the warning signs of a bacterial infection, it’s often tough to tell the difference.
-Feeling uncertain or frustrated, some people urge their doctor to prescribe them an antibiotic without knowing whether or not they really need it.
+Feeling uncertain or frustrated, some people urge their healthcare provider (HCP) to prescribe them an antibiotic without knowing whether they really need it.

 “For many years, unfortunately, my colleagues handed them out to make patients happier, maybe before we had as much data and before we were tracking these things as well as we do now,” Brown says.
 “We're certainly trying to reeducate everyone.”

-Every year in the United States, about 30 percent of antibiotics—some 47 million prescriptions—are still prescribed unnecessarily.
+Every year in the United States, at least 28 percent of antibiotics are still prescribed unnecessarily.
 This is not only unwarranted but also risky for two reasons:

 “The more you use an antibiotic, the less effective it may become in the future,” Brown explains.
 “That certainly holds true for individuals, but also for the community.”